Skip to content

 When creating new profiles use the existing example file as a template

-directory.
+This example shows two tests.
+Both tests check for the existence of the /tmp directory.
 The second test provides additional information about the test.
 Let's break down each component.

-(line 11) defines the control's purpose.desc
+• title (line 11) defines the control's purpose.

-(lines 13 β 15) defines the test.
-Here, the test checks for the existence of the/tmp
+• describe (lines 13 β€” 15) defines the test.
+Here, the test checks for the existence of the /tmp directory.

 More information on a block in Ruby

-Understand a describe block's structure
+# Understand a describe block's structure

 As with many test frameworks, InSpec code resembles natural language.
 Here's the format of a describe block.